Pezmc/distant-socializing/README.md

 Join a voice chat and try these games!

 - [Wiki Game](https://www.thewikigame.com/group) - Race from one wikipedia article to another
-- [Stribbl.io](https://skribbl.io/) - take it in turns to guesss each others drawings
+- [Stribbl.io](https://skribbl.io/) - take it in turns to guess each others drawings
 - [LetsDraw](https://letsdraw.it/) - pictionary, drawing contest and competetive copying

 ### Multiplayer Video Games